BWC ACTION / PROJECT II - Extended National Implementation Assistance Programme

 |financial grants for training and visits of relevant national stakeholders to EU Member States or international organizations to study measures related to BWC implementation|

-Extended assistance programmes will be available for up to eight States Parties.
-To support universalization of the BWC, extended assistance programs will also be available to states not party, in which case ratification/accession to the treaty would form part of the action plan of activities to be agreed upon.
+Extended assistance programmes have been made available for seven States, and are currently being implemented.
+To support universalization of the BWC, one such program has been made available for a Signatory State, in which case ratification of the treaty is part of the action plan agreed upon.

 Each individual programme will run for approximately 12 months and will comprise:

-- Joint development of a structured plan for assistance (action plan), tailored for the country, that would involve visits and/or workshops by various assistance providers over the duration of the program, as well as training provided in EU countries or elsewhere;
+- Joint development of a structured plan for assistance (Action Plan), tailored for the country, that would involve visits and/or workshops by various assistance providers over the duration of the programme, as well as training provided in EU countries and elsewhere;

-- Execution of the plan, with providers such as Interpol, WHO, VERTIC, EU Member States, the BWC ISU, and academic institutions conducting the respective assistance activities (e.g. drafting of legislation, biosafety/biosecurity training, CBM preparation, police training, awareness-raising for scientists, emergency response planning, etc).
+- Execution of the plan. with providers such as INTERPOL, WHO, VERTIC, EU Member States, the BWC ISU, and academic institutions conducting the respective activities (e.g. drafting of legislation, biosafety/biosecurity training, CBM preparation, police training, awareness-raising for scientists, emergency response planning, etc.);

 - A wrap-up workshop following the conclusion of the activities, where the threads will be drawn together, agencies will report on their activities and progress, and any needs for further or continuing assistance will be assessed.